 The Vremi Super Power blender features all the bells and whistles you expect from the brand, including a powerful motor with up to 1,400 watts of power and little extras, such as a lid that doubles as a measuring cup and a jumbo-sized pitcher for making enough for the whole family.

 This brand has been around for a long time, and many serious cooks already own classic KitchenAid stand mixers or hand mixers.
-Like the flagship KitchenAid stand mixers that are known to last decades, KitchenAid blenders are built tough.
-You can count on them lasting for a long, long, long time.
+Like the flagship KitchenAid stand mixers that are known to last decades, these blenders are built tough.
+You can count on them lasting for a long, long, time.

 KitchenAid’s Diamond blender is a classic blender with all the upgrades you’d expect from the brand, including a diamond-shaped pitcher that creates a literal vortex for optimal blending and thorough integration of ingredients with every use.

 KitchenAid’s innovative magnetic-drive Torrent blender is its highest tech model.
 Designed much like a coffee maker, it allows for hands-off blending with a MagnaLock system that holds the jar in position as it works its magic.
 Using its powerful 1.8-horsepower motor and Adapti-Blend recipe programs you can create soups, smoothies, juices and more with pre-programmed buttons.

 Cuisinart is a name you know and trust, so it’s no big surprise that it is a big player in the blender game.
 Cuisinart offers several professional-grade blenders, including its Velocity Ultra, which offers a 1-horsepower motor that chops ice, whips smoothies and even minces herbs and the Hurricane Pro powerhouse.

 Power and versatility is the name of the game here with a commercial-grade motor.